General Terms and Conditions

 In particular, there shall be no defect if the breakdown has been caused by improper treatment or improper operation of the software (e.g., running it in systems and hardware environments other than those specified in the Contract).

-b) Defects of title: Valentin shall procure for the Customer at its own option a legally sound arrangement for use of the goods and/or services (e.g., by procuring the requisite rights) or shall so modify the goods and/or services that they no longer breach the rights of third parties but continue to fulfill the agreed requirements (e.g., by supplying a new product).
+b) Defects of title: Valentin shall procure for the Customer at its own option a legally sound arrangement for use of the services (e.g., by procuring the requisite rights) or shall so modify the services that they no longer breach the rights of third parties but continue to fulfill the agreed requirements (e.g., by supplying a new product).

 16.3 Valentin’s rights to refuse subsequent fulfillment in cases delimited by statute shall not be affected hereby.